toji/webgpu-gltf-case-study/index.md

 There's a variant of the same trick where you can generate a much smaller buffer by specifying in the render pipeline's vertex state that the buffer's step mode is `"instance"`, at which point you only have to create a buffer large enough to contain one attribute value per instance.
 This saves quite a bit of memory, but works best when you know in advance how many instances of a given object could ever be rendered (or, at the very least, the maximum number of instances that your app will render at a time.)

-If the attribute that you are missing is something like a normal, however, then blindly using a buffer full of zeros in it's place will result in broken lighting.
+If the attribute that you are missing is something like a normal, however, then blindly using a buffer full of zeros in its place will result in broken lighting.
 You'd need to generate reasonable normals based off the model geometry, which is much more involved.

 A different approach, and the one that we'll cover here, is to create a new variant of the shader that accounts for the missing atributes somehow.
 As a general rule you want to avoid shader variants as much as possible, for all the same reasons you want to avoid pipeline variants (and because every shader variant requires a pipeline variant), but sometimes it's simply the most effective approach.